viniciusban/awesomemess.com/_posts/2020-01-20-mocking-in-python.md

 Both code under test and collaborator code are the **production code** i.e., the code that will run in production.

-**Test code** is the code we write to exercise — call —, the code under test and make assertions about its behaviour or its result.
+**Test code** is the code we write to exercise — aka call —, the code under test and make assertions about its behaviour or its result.
 For instance, to check if the `apply_discount_on_first_order()` function decreased the price as expected.

 **Test double** is a "stunt double" that replaces the collaborator code as a way to run a test code.